-Dialectical analysis uses the universal principles of human understanding to unravel the intricacies of syntax.
-Through its wide-angle perspective, traditional 'parts of speech' are nothing but the natural associations we make by perceived resemblance, contiguity, and cause/effect: adjectives connect ideas by resemblance; adverbs - by resemblance or contiguity, or cause/effect, while nouns are conceived by all three kinds of association.
-Traditional abstract concepts ('parts of speech') thus become concrete manifestations of verbal thought /human perception of the physical world.
-In contrast to traditional word-based grammar, dialectical syntax recognizes that groups of words can form 'chunks' of meaning and, therefore, groups of words (phrases and clauses) can perform one function (Noun, Adj. or Adverb).
-For example, in the mosaic below, it is groups of tiles that form the bird's wings, tail, eye, etc.:
+Since syntax is basically the conventional way of generalizing, dialectical analysis uses the universal principles of human understanding to unravel the intricacies of linguistic forms.
+Through the wide-angle perspective, the traditional 'parts of speech' are seen as the natural associations in human minds: adjectives connect ideas by resemblance; adverbs - by resemblance, contiguity, or cause/effect, and nouns are conceived by all three kinds of association.
+Traditional abstract concepts ('parts of speech') thus become concrete manifestations of verbal thought /human understanding of the physical world.
+In contrast to traditional word-based grammar, dialectical syntax recognizes that groups of words can form 'chunks' of meaning and that, therefore, groups of words (phrases and clauses) can perform one function (Noun, Adjective or Adverb).
+In this floor mosaic in Dallas International Airport (photo taken in 02/2012), it is groups of tiles that together form the bird's wings, tail, eye, beak, etc.: \rightarrow sentence mosaic.
+Associating ideas by resemblance, contiguity, and cause/effect comes to us naturally, because our thoughts reflect our experiences in the 4-D physical world - we perceive resemblance between things, and the various spatial, temporal and causal relationships between them.
+The so-called 'journalistic' questions 'Who, Does What, to Whom, How, When, Where, and Why?' reflect the relationships between the things we observe; word-meanings that answer these questions (singly or 'working together' in groups) are classed as different 'Parts of Speech,' depending on what they do in the sentence/ which question they answer: